-The Overseas Study Experience (OSE) conducted by the College allows selected students from Wesley to study, travel and work in Indochina.
+The Overseas Study Experience (OSE) allows selected students from Wesley to study, travel and work in Indochina.
 It also provides the basis for an ongoing academic and cultural exchange scheme, through which Wesley College hosts students and academics from other countries.

 Wesley was the first tertiary institution in Australia to offer such an experience to its students.
 The value of gaining work experience in Asia and of acquiring a deeper appreciation of cultural, political and economic realities in the region is undoubted.
 It has far reaching consequences both for students and their careers as well for Wesley College as it seeks to provide the best environment for the educational and ethical preparation of future leaders in Australia.